 The Human Investigations Program (HIP) at OHSU, a curriculum resulting in a Certificate in Human Investigations or Master of Clinical Research degree, is designed to meet the growing need for clinical and translational investigators.
 A non-degree track allows enrollment in individual courses.
 With increased knowledge of the basic science of disease, clinical and translational scientists can translate these concepts from the bench to the bedside and to the community.
-HIP at OHSU is supported by the Oregon Clinical and Translational Research Institute (OCTRI) funded through the National Center of Research Resources and is sponsored by the School of Medicine, the Portland Veterans Affairs Medical Center and by divisions and departments at OHSU.
+HIP at OHSU is supported by the Oregon Clinical and Translational Research Institute (OCTRI) funded through the National Center for Advancing Translational Sciences (NCATS) and is sponsored by the School of Medicine.

 This program is targeted to medical or dental residents and fellows, postdoctoral research fellows, faculty of the medical, nursing and dental schools, clinicians and researchers from the community interested in developing research skills in human investigation.
 In addition, we are pleased to accept graduate students in any doctoral program at OHSU (PhD, MD, DMD) who are interested in training in clinical and translational research.

 HIP strives to provide an educational foundation for successful, comprehensively trained researchers based upon the competencies of clinical and translational research.
 This competencies include: